Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Solana Beach

-The coastal community of Solana Beach is the perfect place to enjoy art and coastal beauty
+The coastal community of Solana Beach is the perfect place to enjoy art and coastal beauty.

-📍 Google Maps | Website | 👉 Browse Hotels in Solana Beach on Booking
+📍 Google Maps | Website

-After taking in Solana’s coastal beauty, you can head to Cedros Avenue to immerse yourself in the beauty of art and design.
+After taking in Solana’s coastal beauty, head to Cedros Avenue to immerse yourself in the beauty of art and design.
 The quaint street is lined with inviting art galleries, decor shops, eateries, and my favorite winery, Carruth Cellars.

 Del Mar

-The upscale town of Del Mar offers not only gorgeous beaches but also fine dining and shopping
+The upscale town of Del Mar offers not only gorgeous beaches but also fine dining and shopping.

-📍 Google Maps | Website | 👉 Browse Hotels in Del Mar on Booking
+📍 Google Maps | Website

 Of course, the town has its fair share of beautiful beaches, including the Del Mar Dog Beach, a favorite among both local humans and their four-legged companions.
 The downtown area invites people to stroll around, explore the many shops and restaurants, and relax in the multiple beachside parks.